 - B. Following are guidelines as to how application-taking requirements may be fulfilled. - 1.
 The county director or their designee must meet with the agencies which will be taking applications and discuss the following. - a.
-Explanation of LIEAP and CIP Application Process - b.
-Forms needed to take applications for the LIEAP and crisis components and how they will be supplied; and - c.
+Explanation of LIEAP, CIP and Summer Cooling Application Process - b.
+Forms needed to take applications for the LIEAP, cooling and crisis components and how they will be supplied; and - c.
 Training needs for staff who will take applications; and - d.
 Coordination procedures between the county department of social services and other agencies; and - e.
 Critical time frames for receiving applications; and - f.
-Procedures to avoid duplication; and
+Procedures to avoid duplication; and - g.
+Memorandum of Understanding or written agreement.

-- g.
-Memorandum of Understanding or written agreement. - 2.
-County Department's Responsibility - a.
+2. County Department's Responsibility

+- a.
 Training the other agency staff to take and process CIP applications; and - b.
 Maintaining fiscal responsibility for the programs; and - c.
 Maintaining confidentiality of information in case records; and - d.
-Requesting and verifying information needed to process automatic and nonautomatic LIEAP, and CIP benefits.
+Requesting and verifying information needed to process automatic and nonautomatic LIEAP, CIP and Cooling benefits.

+e.
 III.
 OUTREACH AND APPLICATION-TAKING PLAN

-Each county is required to submit yearly an Energy Programs Outreach Plan, which addresses outreach and application-taking activities for LIEAP and CIP benefits.
+Each county is required to submit yearly an Energy Programs Outreach Plan, which addresses outreach and application-taking activities for LIEAP, CIP and Cooling benefits.

+2605(b)(16)

-2605(b)(16) → Do you use LIHEAP funds to provide services that encourage and enable households to reduce their home energy needs and thereby the need for energy assistance?
+9Do you use LIHEAP funds to provide services that encourage and enable households to reduce their home energy needs and thereby the need for energy assistance?
 (This assurance refers to activities such as needs assessments, counseling, and assistance with energy vendors.)